DNSingh-15/FullStack-Notes/React_next_questions.md

 ### 6. props
 props are argument passed into react component
+* props are immutable
 * props is used for the data transfer from parent to child component

+### 7. states
+State is an object that holds data that can be changed within a component
+* state is mutable
+* used for rendering dynamic changes

-### 7. Why is React widely used
+### 8. Why is React widely used
 1. because it has huge community and because of VDOM it is fast
 2. UI testing becomes very easy.
 3. high readability and easy understanding of code.
 4. React can be used for both client-side and server-side with using of next.
 5. It boosts application performance and efficiency.

-### 8. states
-State is an object that holds data that can be changed within a component

 #### types
 1. Local state.